lajarre/ansible-collection-macstuff/roles/homebrew_brewfile/README.md

 Set this to your account password if casks you want installed need elevated privileges while installing (like `microsoft-office`), preferably [encrypted via `ansible-vault`][link-vault-doc].

-    homebrew_use_brewfile: true
+    homebrew_use_splitted_brewfile: true

-Whether to install via a Brewfile.
+Whether to do the install.
 If so, you will need to install the `homebrew/bundle` tap, which could be done within `homebrew_taps`.

     homebrew_brewfile_dir: '~'